bodhiproject/bodhi-ui/README.md

 Run `run build:langs`

-look at the terminal see the strings you don't translate and open the corresponding file to translate it.
+update the translated string in the corresponding language file

 The language file is in `./src/languageProvider/locales`